abolajideborah/Oluwaseyi_Portfolio/README.md

 ![Analytics Portfolio](https://user-images.githubusercontent.com/93743793/185815312-f2bb18c1-15e8-4180-a3fc-5699a0229993.jpg)

-I am a Woman in Data who really wants to change the world by creating better systems for people and processes.
+I am a Woman in Data who really wants to change the world by creating better systems and processes for people.
 Thankfully, we have data to help with that.
-I am hoping to connect with more people interested in using data to solve big problems, learning and sharing.
+I am hoping to connect with more people interested in using data to solve big problems, learn and share.

 More about me below:
 - 😊 I am a she/her